damnever/dping/README.rst

 You can consider the situation like this: it sends a ICMP packet to destination, and it increases transmitted counter value, it waiting for receiving a ICMP response packet, then it increases received counter value.
 If it sends a packet then you enter ``Ctrl+C``, then the program will be interrupted, it will loss the ICMP response packet and received counter value, so the loss rate is not exactly incorrect.

+Why don't I just throw it away?
+Because I do not wanna do this.

 The C extension is usefull.
 For example:

 .. code:: python